awantoch/beemflow/README.md

 **What happens?**
 - The flow sends an SMS for approval.
-- It pauses until a reply is received (via webhook or manual event).
+- It pauses until a reply is received (via HTTP endpoint or manual event).
 - When the human replies, the flow resumes and prints the result.

 ---